NAME

 DESCRIPTION

 SPI is a 4-wire synchronous full-duplex serial bus.
 It is commonly used for connecting devices such as EEPROMs, displays, and other types of integrated circuits.
-Thespi
+Thespi interface provides a means of

 communicating with SPI-connected devices.